dizzarg/golang-playground/search/README.md

 # Binary search

 Iterative binary search implementation in array of integer values.
-The function returns position of found number.
-If an number with that array is not found, the function should return -1.
+The function returns the position of found number.
+If a number with that array is not found, the function should return -1.

 Links: